 Staff's proposed alternative does not attempt to design the proposed addition, but rather, sets parameters that are consistent with the limits that were established for the adjoining parcel at 2 Perry Avenue during its permitting process.
 The parcel size at 2 Perry Avenue is 3,625 sq. ft.
 (72.5% of the required minimum 5,000 sq. ft. parcel size) and the total approved floor area is 2,045 sq. ft.
 (73% of the minimum floor area of 2,800 sq. ft.).
 The project parcel, at 3,125 sq. ft., is 62.5% of the required minimum parcel size (5,000 sq. ft.) for this zoning district.
-Applying this reduced parcel size percentage to the minimum floor area of 2,800 sq. ft.
+Applying this reduced parcel size percentage to the minimum floor area of 2,800 sq. ft. for conforming parcels in the district would result in a house size of 1,750 sq. ft.
 To that end, staff's proposed alternative would establish this number as the maximum floor area for this parcel.
 Staff's alternative would allow for the proposed right side encroachment of both the first and second floors.
 This would allow for a more harmonious building profile along that building line.